fenago/learn-java-12-programming/lab_guide/Lab_9.md

 Summary
 ====================================

-In this chapter, the reader has learned how a Java application can be executed using an IDE or the command line.
+In this lab, the reader has learned how a Java application can be executed using an IDE or the command line.
 Now you can write your own applications and launch them in a manner most appropriate for the given environment.
 Knowledge about the JVM structure and its processes --